St George's Church of England Foundation School

-St George's C of E Foundation School, often abbreviated to St George's, is an all-through school in Broadstairs, Kent, catering for students for 4 to 19 years (primary and through secondary).
-The official school as it currently stands was formed in the mid-1970s by joining the two old schools of St George's Boys School and St George's Girls C of E School (founded 1841) together into one building and formed the current St George's community.
+St George's Church of England Foundation School, often referred to as St George's, is an all-through school in Broadstairs, Kent, catering for students for 4 to 19 years (primary and through secondary).
+The school was created in the mid-1970s by joining the two old schools of St George's Boys School and St George's Girls C of E School (founded 1841) together into one building.

 History

-Moving to Broadstairs

 The original St George's School opened in Ramsgate in 1841.
 In September 1967, St George's Girls C of E School moved from Ramsgate to a new building in Broadstairs near Dane Court Grammar School, with St George's Boys School moving to the site in 1973, after the construction of more facilities.
-By 1975 it was officially a unisex School called St George's C of E School, and later became a Business and an Enterprise school.
-The 1960s and 1970s buildings stood until early 2010, when it was knocked down and a new school building was built next to the site.
-On 25 July 2004, Irish vocal pop band Westlife held a concert for their Turnaround Tour supporting their album Turnaround.
-On 31 July 2004, Busted (band) and McFly played on the school field.
-Other artists who have played at the school include Atomic Kitten and Status Quo (band).
+By 1975 it was a co-educational school called St George's C of E School, and later became a Business and an Enterprise school.
+The 1960s and 1970s buildings stood until early 2010, when it was knocked down and a school building was built next to the site.

-The new building

-The project

-The new school building plan was formed by the previous principal Keith Rumblo, with his Deputy Head and future Principal Kim Stoner, and members of the school governing body.
-The plan was to build the first 21st-century facilities in Thanet, as part of the Government's 'Building Schools for the Future' scheme.
+The new school building was part of the Government's 'Building Schools for the Future' scheme.
 It cost about £23M, with state-of-the-art facilities and modern equipment in all areas.
 The old buildings were almost entirely demolished.

-Moving into the building

 Although the school wasn't officially opened until September 2010, staff moved in on 20 April 2010, Year 11 and Sixth Form on 21 April, Years 9 and 10 on the 22nd and Years 7 and 8 came in on the 22nd.

-Primary school

 Due to the demand for a new primary school in the Thanet area, St George's received funding to build a new primary phase to open in September 2016.
 This was the first time that the school had a Primary Section since 1925.
-The Head of School is Mrs Wreford, working with Primary Deputy Head Mrs Curry, along with Mr Mirams, and the rest of the SLT.
-From September, all year groups will be filled, making St George's truly an all-through school.